 The IMEx Consortium is an international collaboration between a group of major public interaction data providers who have agreed to share curation effort and:

-- Develop and work to a single set of curation rules when capturing data from both directly deposited interaction data and from publications in peer-reviewed journals
+- Develop and work to a single set of curation rules when capturing data from directly deposited interaction data, pre-prints and publications in peer-reviewed journals

 - Capture full details of an interaction in a “deep” curation model

 - Perform a complete curation of all protein-protein interactions experimentally demonstrated within a publication

 - Make these interactions available in a single search interface on a common website

 - Provide the data in standards-compliant download formats

 - Make all IMEx records freely accessible under the Creative Commons Attribution License

 - Active: IMEx partner commits to producing relevant numbers of records curated to IMEx standard and providing these via a PSICQUIC service.